Employment, financial security and mental health

 ‘Anyone with mental health issues should be supported to achieve financial security.
 To achieve this, it is vital that people have timely access to a choice of mental health interventions in the NHS, including psychotherapy and counselling services.’

-Following the event, we will develop a shared statement that will summarise the key issues raised during this event, including key recommendations.
+We will develop a shared statement to summarise the key issues raised during this event, including key recommendations.
 This will be used to engage with the government and other political parties.